khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 }
 ```

-As you can see, it's pretty straight-forward: if pkgload is available, we use it to load the myapp.dev package from `dev/`, otherwise we warn the user.
+As you can see, it's pretty straightforward: if pkgload is available, we use it to load the myapp.dev package from `dev/`, otherwise we warn the user.

 Also note how `^dev$` is added to `.Rbuildignore` so the myapp.dev package does not get bundled with the myapp package when it is installed.